OpenMarket – January 6, 2021

 So if dedicated short codes aren’t right for your campaigns, then 10DLC routes are the new way to stay in touch with customers.

-That’s where our new 10DLC tool comes in.
-It will ensure moving your existing long-code traffic is as smooth can be, while getting started with new campaigns couldn’t be easier.
+That’s where our new Numbers 10DLC tool comes in.
+It ensures that moving your existing long-code traffic is as smooth can be, while getting started with new campaigns couldn’t be easier.

 Everything you need for 10DLC